stoermelder/vcvrack-packone/docs/siren/Siren.md

 **Dragging from loop preview mode** drops the loop-processed file.
 SIREN writes a new WAV to the destination selected under **Folder for converted/trimmed files** (next to the source by default) and hands that file to the receiving module — the same crossfade that you heard during preview is baked in.

+> **Note:** If the trim region is large, SIREN shows a confirmation dialog estimating how much temporary memory the preview will use before it begins decoding.
+Confirm to proceed or cancel to abort.

 ### Repitch

 SIREN can shift the pitch of the current sample or trim region without changing its duration, and let you audition the result before committing.
 Right-click the preview pane and select **Generate repitch preview**.